Splitboarding in New Zealand

 Spending that night in a nearby motel, we woke early to rain but temperatures were dropping and with snow forecast to fall, we booked into Craigieburn Club field.
 This would be our last stop.
 We took the private bedroom and the catered food option.
 To our delight, on arrival it started snowing and we woke up to a sunny powder day, spending the next two days getting fresh turns.

 Craigieburn was a great way to finish the trip.
 The ski terrain is fantastic, and while the nutcraker is brutal, once you get into the vibe of these clubbies, you can’t help but want more.
 The day hut at Craigieburn serves some great lunch, a fireplace to keep you warm and views of all the terrain so you can plan your next line.
 I was stoked to share a few runs with an old buddy Daniel Bond, a local snowboarder from Christchurch.
 We skied ourselves out and after a cosy night in the lodge, packed our bags.
-It was sad to leave the beech forest huts and make our route back to Christchurch, The drive back we spent reflecting on the whole trip it felt like a mission was complete but left enough on the to do list for next time.
+It was sad to leave the beach forest huts and make our route back to Christchurch, The drive back we spent reflecting on the whole trip it felt like a mission was complete but left enough on the to do list for next time.

-Photos: Lachlan Humphreys / Clean Line Productions.
+Images: Lachlan Humphreys / Clean Line Productions.